MicrosoftDocs/Viva/Viva/glint/setup/magnet-rn-excellence.md

 ## Build the survey

 Choose a **blank recurring** survey template and customize it to create the RN Excellence/Magnet®️ survey.
-Search for the core survey items in the table below in our Question Library.
+Search our Question Library for the core survey items in this table:

 ### RN Excellence survey items